ashutoshh-17/Register-Login-Logout/README.md

 # Register-Login-Logout Project in Java

 Welcome to the Register-Login-Logout project!
 This project demonstrates a simple web application for user registration, login, and logout using Java.
-The application leverages JSP, Servlets, Apache Tomcat, Java I/O, Jakarta EE, and includes HTML and CSS for the frontend.
+The application leverages JSP, Servlets, Apache Tomcat, Java I/O, and includes HTML and CSS for the frontend.

 ## Introduction